DouglasConnect/edelweiss-data-docs/walkthroughs/create-publish.md

 1. Create a Dataset
 2. Upload the Data
-3. Infer the Schema
+3. Upload the Schema
+4. Upload Metadata and Description
-4. Publish the Dataset
+5. Publish the Dataset
-5. Query the Dataset
+6. Query the Dataset
-6. Delete a Dataset
+7. Delete a Dataset

 ### Create a Dataset